DEV2DEV-DE/ComAdmin/README.md

 \- This collection supports a Remove method

 The Components collection of an Application does not support an Add method.
-Instead a new Component it is added by installing or importing it with the apprpriate methods of the Catalog object.
+Instead, a new Component it is added by installing or importing it with the appropriate methods of the Catalog object.